 Traffic: This is statistically your biggest risk when bikepacking around motor vehicles.
 Though the mostly low-traffic roads of the Great Divide do minimize this risk compared to road cycling, you will still encounter traffic and tragically cyclists have been hit and killed on this route.
 So take precautions when riding on busy roads: use a blinking red tail light, wear bright clothing, consider a helmet mirror so you can see behind you, and ride defensively.

 Weather and Exposure: Occasionally riders get into trouble when not prepared for the elements.
-Rain, show, hail, and cold weather can be a risk if you don’t have proper clothing and shelter.
+Rain, show, hail, and cold weather can be a risk if you don’t have proper clothing and shelter (see Bikepacking in the Rain).
 Avoid high exposed places during thunder storms and take shelter in a large grove of trees to lower risk of lightning strike.
 In intense desert heat you should carry more water than you think you’ll need, study refill options carefully, replace electrolytes with food or drink mix, and keep your effort level lower.